dhoulder/lizard-evolution/dread_ds/src/README.md

 On Ubuntu these prerequisites can be installed with:

-  `sudo apt-get install libboost-dev cmake build-essential`
+  `sudo apt-get install libboost-dev libboost-program-options-dev cmake build-essential`

 ### Building